Can one hear the shape of a target zone?: The model. Risk aversion shocks, mean-preserving spreads and exchange target zones with finite exit time

-At any time $t$, if at the future time $t+1$ the agent's coefficient of relative risk aversion $-c U''/U' $ were to be incremented by an amount $ \pm (\lambda \in \mathbb{R}^+)$ which can be either negative (risk-on) or positive (risk-off) with equal probability, yielding a new utility function $\bar{U}$.\footnote{This framework is equivalent to assuming heterogeneous investors, identical in everything except in risk aversion, where between $t$ and $t+1$ each changes her own risk aversion to a specific amount, and the resulting $\pm \lambda$ is the aggregate overall change in the representative utility function.} Using the first-order conditions of the problem, this implies that the asset pricing kernel (the stochastic discount factor) will be given by
+The target zone framework depends critically on the uncovered interest rate parity (UIP) condition, with the currency in the target zone converging to the target nominal interest rate at time of exit to the currency union.
+The UIP condition requires risk-neutral preferences to hold: this is usually not the case when we are considering real-world situations, as investors are generally risk-averse.
+Risk aversion, however, is likely to change in time due to risk-on and risk-off shocks arising from global financial conditions.
+Let us consider that investors face a standard problem of bond consumption with concave utility $U(c_t)$ discounted at $\gamma$.
+At any time $t$, if at the future time $t+1$ the agent's coefficient of relative risk aversion $-c U''/U' $ were to be incremented by an amount $ \lambda \in \mathbb{R}^+$ which can be either negative (risk-on) or positive (risk-off) with equal probability, yielding a new utility function $\bar{U}$.\footnote{This framework is equivalent to assuming heterogeneous investors, identical in everything except in risk aversion, where between $t$ and $t+1$ each changes her own risk aversion to a specific amount, and the resulting $\pm \lambda$ is the aggregate overall change in the representative utility function.} This implies that the asset pricing kernel (the stochastic discount factor) will be given by

 where $M_{t} $ is the pricing kernel without the change in risk aversion and $\Delta U'(c_{t+1})$ is the change in curvature of the utility function due to the change in risk aversion.
 Note that this last term is also a random variable.
-As an example, if we assume CARA utility and a log-normal consumption process with mean $\mu$ and variance $s^2 $, this extra term is equal to $e^{\pm \lambda (\mu - c_t - \lambda s^2/2)} $, noting that a realized $-\lambda$ in the utility functional implies an increase in risk aversion.
 More generally, if consumption of bonds is at two discrete time points but their evolution is continuous, this extra term is equivalent to the Radon-Nikod\'ym derivative for the change of measure between the densities generated by the differently curved utility functions.
 The investors' pricing kernel is therefore

 where $\mathbb{Q}$ is the foreign martingale measure of the home bond under the original measure $\mathbb{P}$, and $\mathbb{\tilde{Q}}$ is the foreign martingale measure under the new utility function.
-The modified UIP condition is then given by
+The UIP condition is then given by